RafaelRBran/R-ideas/README.md

 I will also try to report the sources used if there are any.

 However, I want to warn you that (i) english is not my first language and (ii) I will not necessarily post "organised" code at the first commit.
-So, if there is something hard to understand or "mispelled", please be patient.
+So, if there is something hard to understand, written in portugese or "mispelled", please be patient.
 I will probably fix it at a future commit.

 Contributing
 ------------